arillso/ansible.chocolatey/README.md

 ## Description

-This role Optimizes and configures the package Manageter Chocolatey and sets several settings of the package manager under Windows.
+This role optimizes and configures the package manager Chocolatey and sets several settings of the package manager under Windows.

 ## Installation